Rainer KurmayerRainer Kurmayer

 7. Qin Chen, ‘Molecular Ecology and Physiology of Cyanobacteria in the Ecosystems of Freshwater and Sediments’ (Co-supervisor, Oct 2011 – Sept 2013, Northwest A&F University, Yangling, China, 144 pp., defended).

 8. Elisabeth Entfellner, ‘Variation/recombination as well as the activity of secondary metabolite gene clusters in cyanobacteria in dependence on microevolutionary processes’, (Jan 2014 – Jan 2024, Univ.
-Innsbruck, 213pp., to be defended).
+Innsbruck, 213pp., defended).

 9. Benard Mulchowa Simiyu, ‘The effects of hydrological changes on spatial phytoplankton composition and microcystin concentrations in Nyanza Gulf, Lake Victoria, Kenya.’, (April 2017 – 2021, Univ.
 Innsbruck, 202pp., defended).